Double taxation: U.S. citizens and resident aliens abroad

-Second, the United States allows a foreign tax credit by which income tax paid to foreign countries can be offset against U.S. income tax liability attributable to any foreign income not covered by this exclusion.
-The foreign tax credit is not allowed for tax paid on earned income that is excluded under the rules described in the preceding paragraph (i.e. no double dipping).

 Double taxation within the United States

 Double taxation can also happen within a single country.
 This typically happens when sub-national jurisdictions have taxation powers, and jurisdictions have competing claims.
 In the United States a person may legally have only a single domicile.
 However, when a person dies different states may each claim that the person was domiciled in that state.
 Intangible personal property may then be taxed by each state making a claim.
 In the absence of specific laws prohibiting multiple taxation, and as long as the total of taxes does not exceed 100% of the value of the tangible personal property, the courts will allow such multiple taxation.

 Also, since each state makes its own rules on who is a resident for tax purposes, someone may be subject to the claims by two states on his or her income.
 For example, if someone's legal/permanent domicile is in state A, which considers only permanent domicile to which one returns for residency but he or she spends seven months of the year (say April–October) in state B where anyone who is there longer than six months is considered a part-year resident, that person will then owe taxes to both states on money earned in state B. College or university students may also be subject to claims of more than one state, generally if they leave their original state to attend school, and the second state considers students to be residents for tax purposes.
 In some cases one state will give a credit for taxes paid to another state, but not always.